aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/ots-to-xlam/_index.md

 ---
 title: C# OTS to XLAM - OTS to XLAM Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-OTS to XLAM in C#.
-C# Convert OTS to XLAM saveformat.
-C# OTS to XLAM format.
-Save OTS to XLAM C#.
+Convert OTS to XLAM quickly and easily with Aspose.Cells.
+C# OTS to XLAM.
+C# Save OTS to XLAM.
+Save OTS as XLAM using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., OTS to XLAM in C#., C# OTS to XLAM saveformat., OTS to XLAM C#., C# Convert OTS to XLAM]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert OTS to XLAM in C#., Save OTS to XLAM using C#., C# OTS to XLAM saveformat., OTS to XLAM Converter., C# Save OTS as XLAM]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}